james-e-morris/hx711-multi/README.md

 Description
 -----------
-This library allows to configure and read from one or multiple HX711 ADCs with a Raspberry Pi.
+This library allows the user to configure and read from one or multiple HX711 ADCs with a Raspberry Pi.
 It was developed and tested in Python 3.8 on Raspberry Pi 4B with Raspberry Pi OS Lite v5.10.

 Capabilities: